grzegorz914/homebridge-xbox-tv/README.md

 2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
 3. Install homebridge-xbox-tv using: `npm install -g homebridge-xbox-tv` or search for `Xbox TV` in Config UI X.

-## Know issues
+## Known Issues
 * Configuration incompatibilty when used with Hoobs.

-## HomeKit pairing
+## HomeKit Pairing
 1. Each accessories needs to be manually paired.
 2. Open the Home <img alt="" src="https://user-images.githubusercontent.com/3979615/78010622-4ea1d380-738e-11ea-8a17-e6a465eeec35.png" height="16.42px" /> app on your device.
 3. Tap the Home tab, then tap <img alt="plus button" src="https://user-images.githubusercontent.com/3979615/78010869-9aed1380-738e-11ea-9644-9f46b3633026.png" height="16.42px" />.
 4. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan*.
+5. You should now see your Xbox, select it
-5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.
+6. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

 ## Note
-1. Versin 1.4.0 and above need to be used with Homebridge min. v1.3.x.
+1. Version 1.4.0 and above need to be used with Homebridge min. v1.3.x.

 ## Information
 * Power ON/OFF short press tile in HomeKit app.